 The P&G journey has been an excellent lesson for Mills James to learn to be better listeners.
 We’ve been in contract with P&G for 14 years now.

-A couple of years later, the company faced its first tough hurdle as an ESOP: the Great Recession.
+A couple of years later, the company faced another tough hurdle: the Great Recession.

 Thankfully, Mills James was not just an event company.
 With experience in live video production, they helped clients pivot to virtual communication instead.
 Clients cut down on travel costs, and Mills James introduced new streaming capabilities in 2008.
 (No one knew at the time how important those services would become in 2020.)